-The Public Sector Equality Duty places additional duties on public sector organisations such as multi-academy trusts.
+The Public Sector Equality Duty places additional duties on public sector organisations such as multi-academy trusts, like us.
 The duties include working proactively to eliminate discrimination on the basis of the nine protected characteristics.
-The duties also require public bodies to have due regard to the need to:
+The duties also requires us, as a public body, to have due regard to the need to:

 - Eliminate unlawful discrimination, harassment, victimisation and other prohibited conduct under the Equality Act (2010)

-- Advance equality of opportunity between people of different groups
+- Actively advance equality of opportunity between people of different groups

 - Foster good relations between people from different groups.

 What this means for the Trust

 As a Trust, we have set Equality Objectives to support our compliance with the Public Sector Equality Duty.
 Our Equality Objectives help focus attention on our priority equality issues in order to deliver improvements in the delivery of high quality education, policy making and employment.

 The Trust's policies are designed to promote and ensure equality for all pupils and staff, and are underpinned by our overarching Equality and Diversity Policy.

 Staff benefits such as leave entitlements; support for parents and carers; career development opportunities and flexible working provisions are open to all staff irrespective of age, disability, gender, gender identity, marriage/civil partnership status, race, religion/belief or sexual orientation.